MockingbirdME/game_md/core_rules/character_creation.md

 Creating characters can be done in a few simple steps.
 Before any number crunching or stat optimization is performed it is recommended that the GM and players discuss the game they plan on playing and work together to make characters that, as a group, will be likely to succeed and fun to play.
 It can also be good to put together a backstory for the character either before or after creation.
 1. Determine power level of character being created.
 1. Choose a strain from those the GM is allowing.
 1. Assign attributes - each strain has a list of starting values for the four primary attributes as well as a number of attribute points that, plus any extra gained for the character’s power level, can be spent to improve these starting values.
-Each attribute can be increased up to three times at a cost of one attribute point each, and can be increased additional times at a cost of two attribute points each.
+Each attribute can be increased up to four times at a cost of one attribute point each, and can be increased additional times at a cost of two attribute points each.
 1. Pick traits - like attributes points all character’s will have a number of trait points granted by their strain, and increased by the character’s power level.
 These can be spent to purchase general, arcane, or species specific traits.
 If the GM is allowing negative traits these may be taken but rather than costing trait points they provide their value in additional trait points; a GM allowing negative traits for player characters may choose to limit the maximum number of trait points gained from them.
 1. Starting Languages - the GM, working with the players and story, will assign a number of, specific, bonus secondary skills to each character to ensure they are fluent in any languages they need to know for the campaign.
 These bonus points generally will not provide additional languages, written languages, or the like though they may be gained in steps 6-8.
 1. Assign skills - each power level of character being created provides a skill array.
 Each number in the array can be assigned to one skill granting that many ranks in the base skill.